 Once during the initial months of getting married to my father, my mother and one of my aunts were alone at home when two Mais came to their house.
 So my mother and aunt gave them some uncooked rice, brown lentils, and a few basic ingredients like salt, turmeric, mustard oil, lemon, green chilies, garlic, etc.

 The Mais quickly collected some wood pieces, lit a fire outside the house, and cooked rice and brown lentil curry on it.
-After eating the food with great satisfaction they lied down on the floor and slept for a few hours before leaving.
+After eating the food with great satisfaction they laid down on the floor and slept for a few hours before leaving.

 My mother told us that the aroma of their simple food was so good that after they left, my mother and aunt cooked the same simple food for dinner and relished it with the whole family.